hashgraph/hedera-services/test-clients/yahcli/README.md

 # Preparing an NMT software upgrade

 To prepare for an automatic software upgrade, there must exist a system file in the range `0.0.150-159` (by default, `0.0.150`) that is a ZIP archive with artifacts listed in the [NMT requirements document](https://github.com/swirlds/swirlds-docker/blob/main/docs/docker-infrastructure-design.md#toc-phase-1-feat-hedera-node-protobuf-defs-current).
+The expected
-The SHA-384 hash of this ZIP must be known so the nodes can validate the integrity of the upgrade file before staging its artifacts for NMT to use.
+SHA-384 hash of this ZIP must be given so the nodes can validate the integrity of the upgrade file before staging its artifacts for NMT to use.
 This looks like,

 ```
-$ docker run -it -v $(pwd):/launch gcr.io/hedera-registry/yahcli:0.1.4 -n localhost -p 2 \
+$ docker run -it -v $(pwd):/launch gcr.io/hedera-registry/yahcli:0.1.4 -n localhost -p 58 prepare-upgrade \
-> stage-upgrade --upgrade-zip-hash 5d3b0e619d8513dfbf606ef00a2e83ba97d736f5f5ba61561d895ea83a6d4c34fce05d6cd74c83ec171f710e37e12aab
+> --upgrade-zip-hash 5d3b0e619d8513dfbf606ef00a2e83ba97d736f5f5ba61561d895ea83a6d4c34fce05d6cd74c83ec171f710e37e12aab
 ```

 # Launching an NMT telemetry upgrade

 To perform an automatic telemetry upgrade, there must exist a system file in the range `0.0.150-159` (by default, `0.0.159`) that is a ZIP archive with artifacts listed in the [NMT requirements document](https://github.com/swirlds/swirlds-docker/blob/main/docs/docker-infrastructure-design.md#toc-phase-1-feat-hedera-node-protobuf-defs-current).
+The expected
-The SHA-384 hash of this ZIP must be known so the nodes can validate the integrity of the upgrade file before staging its artifacts for NMT to use.
+SHA-384 hash of this ZIP must be known so the nodes can validate the integrity of the upgrade file before staging its artifacts for NMT to use.
 This looks like,

 ```
-$ docker run -it -v $(pwd):/launch gcr.io/hedera-registry/yahcli:0.1.4 -n localhost -p 2 upgrade-telemetry \
+$ docker run -it -v $(pwd):/launch gcr.io/hedera-registry/yahcli:0.1.4 -n localhost -p 58 upgrade-telemetry \
 > --upgrade-zip-hash 8ec75ab44b6c8ccac4a6e7f7d77b5a66280cad8d8a86ed961975a3bea597613f83af9075f65786bf9101d50047ca768f \
 > --start-time 2022-01-01.00:00:00
 ```